-Grilled Filet Mignon with Mushroom Brown Butter Sauce

 Grilled Filet Mignon with Mushroom Brown Butter Sauce is a fantastic steak recipe for a special occasion or holiday meal.
-Filet Mignon is incredibly tender with a buttery flavor, and when topped with a decadent brown butter mushroom sauce, your mouth will water for days!
+Filet Mignon is incredibly tender with a buttery flavor, and when topped with a decadent brown butter mushroom steak sauce, your mouth will water for days.

-Filet Mignon is a lean piece of beef because the tenderloin is surrounded by the rib cage and does not see much movement.
-Lean means that there is not as much intramuscular fat in the cut, and lean will mean the meat cooks faster than a steak like Ribeye or New York Strip.
+Filet Mignon is a lean piece of beef, this is because the tenderloin is surrounded by the rib cage and does not see much movement.
+Lean means that there is not as much intramuscular fat in the cut, and will also mean the meat cooks faster than various other cuts, like Ribeye or New York Strip.

 Butcher Tip: Consider purchasing a whole Beef Tenderloin and breaking down the cut into your own Filet Mignon steaks.
 Buying the whole roast will typically cost more up front, but save money when comparing the cost of individual steaks at the store or butcher.

 A properly cooked Filet will be tender and juicy, but will cook quickly, so the key is to monitor the internal temperature of the steak regularly.